notNullThen/python-hash-dll-autotest/README.md

 # Found bugs

-- BUG: HashStop() and HashTerminate() freeze if operation is not finished
+- HashStop() and HashTerminate() freeze if operation is not finished
+- MD5 Hash is calculated incorrectly